spcy-ivy/brickbattle-remix/docs/docs/Characters/Bomb.md

 It'll be pretty difficult to transfer since the rest of Link's essential projectiles are being cut, so we'll have to improvise some stuff along the road.

-Also since a lot of explosives characters in games are always like crazy people let's just make this guy sane and appropriately terrified of their own bombs lmaoaoaoao
+Also since a lot of explosives characters in games are always like crazy people let's just make this gal sane and appropriately terrified of her own bombs lmaoaoaoao

 ![bomb_v1](/img/characters/bomb/bomb_v1.png)